 It is also probable that your financial situation will change from time to time.
 Hopefully, with proper financial advice, it is growing.
 But, this means that you may find yourself with an estate that exceeds the estate tax exemption and in need of more sophisticated estate tax planning to minimize estate taxes for your family.

 You may have also gained or lost new assets that you would need to allocate properly.
 Significant assets such as a new home, car, or inheritance, would need to be evaluated and added to your documents.

 Life certainly has an everchanging effect on your relationships.
 Some people leave your life just as fast as they come in, and some stick around for the long haul.
 There’s only so much predicting you can do when it comes to picking the crucial roles of the ones closest to you.

 All you can do is make the best choice as you see it now.
 Because If you die without a will, state law determines who receives your assets.
 And the probate court determines who serves as your executor and guardian of your minor children.

 Related Post: Estate Planning In Your 20s And 30s

 Your relationships with the people you named as beneficiaries, executors, and guardians may change over the years.
 So it is best to review your estate planning documents.
 Especially under the following circumstances:

 Your own marriage certainly calls for an estate plan update, however, the marriage of a beneficiary you have named in your will, is especially important.
 You’ll want to be sure that your beneficiary doesn’t end up unintentionally splitting any inheritance that you’ve left for them.

-Although state law automatically removes a former spouse from your will, he or she is not removed as an agent under a durable power of attorney or Advance Healthcare Directive.
+Although state law automatically removes a former spouse from your will, they are not removed as an agent under a durable power of attorney or Advance Healthcare Directive.